stlartworks/stlartworks.github.io/_posts/2015-08-12-fall-apprenticeship.md

 layout: post
 title: "APPLY for Fall Apprenticeships!"
 featureImg: fish-wrapper-01.jpg
 teaser: "If you or someone you know is interested in a paid Fall Apprenticeship with St. Louis ArtWorks, NOW is the time to apply!
-Click here for more information!"
+Click \"APPLY\" above for more information!"
 homepage: true
 ---